-Essays – How to Write A Super College Application Essay
+Essays How to Write a Super College Application Essay

 Don’t let this be you!
 To write an impressive essay and increase your odds of acceptance, use these seven expert tips.

-1. Brainstorm early
+1. Brainstorm early.

-As you are thinking about topics, find one no one else could write about because it is so specific to you, suggests Sarah Neal, senior assistant director of admission at Agnes Scott College (GA).
+Find a topic no one else could write about because it is so specific to you, suggests Sarah Neal, senior assistant director of admission at Agnes Scott College (GA).
 If someone else could have had your exact experience, dig deeper by asking yourself how you felt during the experience, why you felt that way and why that experience was meaningful to you.

 Starting early allows you the time you need to craft a great and unique essay idea.
 “Come up with your topic and write a little bit every day over the course of a month or two,” advises Christopher Gage, dean of admission at Hanover College (IN).
 “The summer months before senior year are excellent for this very purpose.”

-2. Make it stand out
+2. Make it stand out.